 Infrastructure Victoria has recommended that the Australian Government implement stricter vehicle emissions targets in line with advice from the Climate Change Authority (Infrastructure Victoria - Recommendation 11.a).

 The Australian Government began a process to improve vehicle emissions standards, but this has stalled.

-Policy 38: Advocate for the strengthening of emissions standards for private motor vehicles as an urgent priority for the Australian Government.
+Policy 45: Advocate for the Australian Government to strengthen vehicle emission standards as an urgent priority, in response to the climate emergency.